ValerieRosen/Connect4OO/README.md

-# Connect4 Version 2 using OO
+# Connect 4 Version 2 using OO

 #### Refactoring of original Connect 4 project using classes.